snap-adu-logo-color

 A survey typically takes 1-2 days to conduct the field observations, and 1-2 weeks to compile and record the findings with the County surveyor’s office.
 However, surveyors are in high demand and often have a lead time upfront of 2-3 weeks to schedule a survey.

-To ensure seamless integration into your project timeline, it is advisable to undertake this survey during the Design phase, allowing the findings to be incorporated into the construction documents.
-Our established relationships with a network of trusted surveyors enable us to schedule these services with predictability, avoiding unnecessary delays in your project’s progression.
+To ensure seamless integration into your project timeline, it is advisable to undertake this survey during the Feasibility & Design phase.
+This allows the findings to be incorporated into the construction documents.
+Our established relationships with a network of trusted surveyors enable us to schedule these services with predictability.
+Therefore, we are able to avoid unnecessary delays in your project’s progression.

 When should I go ahead and get a survey for my ADU?

 At SnapADU, we understand the importance of starting your ADU project on solid ground.
-That’s why we include a planimetric/topographic survey in our initial assessment at no extra charge, ensuring that the startup costs for planning your ADU remain reasonable.
-However, should you decide to cancel your project before we move forward with construction, a fee of $3,000 for the survey will be applicable.
+That’s why we perform a planimetric/topographic survey in all of our ADU feasibility studies.

 In some cases, it may be prudent to go ahead with an additional type of survey even though it is not required by the jurisdiction.
 If you have a challenging lot with a hillside, easements, or other constraints that make design & planning less straightforward, it may be necessary to proceed with a survey.
 This serves to, again, eliminate the number of surprises you encounter during your ADU build.